 Grace Church has been blessed with a great campus which includes a worship space, parish hall (undercroft), offices, meeting rooms, and classroom spaces.
 This gift comes with responsibility and a lot of effort is invested in maintenance and repairs.

-To give you a taste, 2010 has seen the repavement of the parking lot, pressure washing of the exterior, chancel remodel, leak repair, restoration of the carillion, painting and flooring of the Sunday School rooms, and the unforeseen replacement of the air-conditioning system.
-To learn more about Building and Grounds, please contact Adam Bryan.
+To give you a taste, the past few years have seen the repavement of the parking lot, pressure washing of the exterior, chancel remodel, leak repair, restoration of the carillion, painting and flooring of the Sunday School rooms, and the unforeseen replacement of the air-conditioning system.
+Also, the building and dedication of the Frierson Pavillion, our Farmer's Market, and Gardeners.
+To learn more about Building and Grounds, please contact the church office.

 Garden and Grounds